 They are also capable of identifying new accounts that you might find difficulty identifying using only Twitter.

 To determine if someone is likely to follow you back, the best shortcut metric to look at is the follower ratio.
 100% means the follow-to-followers ratio is equal.
 For example, an account with 3,208 followers that is following 3,186 would have a follower ratio of roughly 100%.

 Audience management is about building and maintaining a strong and desirable audience.
 To do this, you will need to ditch people (porn or spam accounts) and follow people.
 Following people is advisable when they already follow you or you believe they might follow you back.

 Following people who might follow you back is called the “tap on the shoulder” technique and is one of the most powerful features of social media relative to other forms of media.
 Because social media is two-way, you actually have an opportunity to get someone’s attention just by letting them know you are there.
 One of the best ways to let someone know you are there is to follow them.
 If that doesn’t work, try liking their posts.
 Then DM then.
 Then retweet them.
 If they still haven’t followed you back, unfollow them and wait a few days before starting the whole cycle again.

-It is not improper to ask someone via direct message to follow you back, by the way.
+By the way, it is not improper to ask someone nicely via direct message to follow you back, but don’t expect them to just because you asked.

 Sometimes you just want to let people know your account exists and the only way to do that is to follow or like their posts.
 Following someone is definitely a stronger action than liking a post.

 In many cases following someone sends a message that they should follow back unless you are following someone who is a Twitter snob.
 There are a lot of Twitter snobs since Twitter uses an unfair “verification” system that creates a snobs.

 We rate these apps by order of preference.
 We believe that Manageflitter and Tweepi do the best job, depending on the task at hand.